Changing feature extractor (DINOv2) to use Convpaint for animal tracking

-Using DINOv2 as feature extractor for animal tracking#
+Changing feature extractor (DINOv2) to use Convpaint for animal tracking#

-Using pretrained vision transformers like DINOv2 as feature extractor, Convpaint is remarkable at detecting animal body parts or behaviour, such as closing/opening eyes.
+With the pretrained vision transformer DINOv2 as feature extractor, Convpaint is remarkable at detecting animal body parts - or even actions such as closing/opening eyes.

 Here is a sample frame from a movie, showing segmentation of mouse head, tail and body: